BioSB-courses/BioSB-SummerSchool-2026/Practical-2-Generative-models/README.md

 # Practical 2 - Generative models

 For this session we will use workspaces (aka as virtual machines) on SURF Research Cloud.
 There are four workspaces (Ubuntu 22.04, A10 - 2 GPU) available and each of you has been assigned to one of the workspaces.
 Open [generative_models_workspace_assignments.md](generative_models_workspace_assignments.md) and then click the link behind your name to log in and go to your designated workspace.
+Note that the workspaces will be started on Tuesday morning only.

 ## Initial setup